-the scholarly obligation to base research, and scholarship, on an honest search for knowledge.
+Academic freedom carries with it the duty to use that freedom in a manner consistent with the scholarly obligation to base research, and scholarship, on an honest search for knowledge.
 Researchers shall strive to follow the best research practices honestly, accountably, openly and fairly in the search for and in the dissemination of knowledge.
 In addition, researchers shall follow the requirements of all applicable institutional policies and professional or disciplinary standards, and shall comply with applicable laws and regulations.
 The University therefore holds its researchers and scholars responsible for upholding the following principles:

-- Recognizing the substantive contributions of all collaborators, students, funders and sponsors; using unpublished work of other researchers and scholars only with permission and with due acknowledgement; and using archival material in accordance with the rules of the archival source; - 2.
-Obtaining the permission of the author before using new information, concepts or data originally obtained through access to confidential manuscripts or applications for funds for research or training that may have been seen as a result of processes such as peer review. - 3.
-Using a high level of rigour in proposing and performing research; in recording, analyzing, and interpreting data; and in reporting and publishing data and findings. - 4.
-Ensuring that authorship of published work includes, with their consent, all those and only those who have materially or conceptually contributed to, and share responsibility for, the contents of the publication, in a manner consistent with their respective contributions and authorship policies of relevant publications. - 5.
-Keeping complete and accurate records of data, methodologies and findings, including graphs and images, in accordance with the applicable funding agreement, institutional policies, and/or laws, regulations, and professional or disciplinary standards in a manner that will allow verification or replication of the work by others.
-Retaining original data records for a given study (by the researcher who generated the data) for at least five years after the research is published or otherwise publicly presented (if the form of the data permits this, and if assurances have not been given that data would be destroyed to assure anonymity); - 6.
-Retaining the personal information of research subjects in accordance with the data retention requirements of the Freedom of Information and Protection of Privacy Act; - 7.
-Fostering a shared understanding about the ownership of, and access to, primary data, software, and other products of research amongst all collaborators, especially between supervisors and graduate students, before research is undertaken; - 8.
-Appropriately managing any real, potential or perceived conflict of interest in accordance with Trent University's Conflict of Interest Policy; - 9.
-Presenting accurately and completely one's scholarly and professional credentials and accomplishments when submitting grant applications, and when engaged in other professional duties and responsibilities where the invitation to do so is based at least in part on one's scholarly and professional credentials and accomplishments (e.g. sitting on a selection committee, NSERC committee);
+- Acknowledgement: Acknowledging appropriately all those and only those who have contributed to research, including sponsors and funders. - 2.
+Accurate referencing: Referencing and, where applicable, obtaining the permission of the use of all published and unpublished work, including theories, concepts, data, source material, methodologies, findings, graphs and images. - 3.
+Rigour: Scholarly and scientific rigour in proposing and performing research; in recording, analyzing, and interpreting data; and in reporting and publishing data and findings. - 4.
+Authorship: Including as authors, with their consent, all those and only those who have made a substantial contribution to, and who accept responsibility for, the contents of the publication or document.
+The substantial contribution may be conceptual or material. - 5.
+Record keeping: Keeping complete and accurate records of data, methodologies and findings, including graphs and images, in accordance with the applicable funding agreement, institutional policies, laws, regulations, and professional or disciplinary standards in a manner that will allow verification or replication of the work by others; - Retaining the personal information of research subjects in accordance with the data retention requirements of the Freedom of Information and Protection of Privacy Act; - 7.
+Fostering a shared understanding about the ownership of, and access to, primary data, software, and other products of research amongst all collaborators, especially between supervisors and graduate students, before research is undertaken;

-- 10. Complying with federal or provincial statutes or regulations, and with University regulations for the protection of researchers, human subjects or the public or for the welfare of laboratory animals; - 11.
-Complying with other reasonable legal and contractual requirements that relate to the conduct of research.
+- 8. Conflict of interest management: Appropriately identifying and addressing any real, potential or perceived conflict of interest2 in accordance with Trent University's Conflict of Interest Policy, in order to ensure that the objectives of the RCR Framework (Article 1.3) are met; - 9.
+Presenting accurately and completely one's scholarly and professional credentials and accomplishments when submitting grant applications, and when engaged in other professional duties and responsibilities where the invitation to do so is based at least in part on one's scholarly and professional credentials and accomplishments (e.g. sitting on a selection committee, NSERC committee); - 10.
+Complying with federal or provincial statutes or regulations, and with University regulations for the protection of researchers, human subjects or the public or for the welfare of laboratory animals; - 11.
+Complying with institutional policies and all applicable laws and regulations. - 12.
+Complying with professional or disciplinary standards and any other legal, ethical, professional, or contractual requirements that can reasonably be shown to relate to the conduct of research.